 Both teams in this matchup want to run the football, and that could lead to a low-scoring affair.
 This is usually the strategy that each team takes each season, and the team that is able to stop the run the best will likely be the winner.

-Navy wants to run the football as well, but the Midshipmen are averaging just 192 rushing yards per game.
+Navy wants to run the football, but the Midshipmen are averaging just 228 rushing yards per game.
 Navy’s entire offense has struggled for much of the season, but it can be a tough team to stop if it gets the run game going.

-Fullback Nelson Smith leads the team with 589 rushing yards and eight touchdowns.
-Navy is able to get some yards through the air as it is averaging more than 117 passing yards.
+Fullback Isaac Ruoss leads the team with 608 rushing yards and five touchdowns.
+Navy has especially struggled getting yards through the air, as they are averaging only 54 passing yards per game.
 Look for the Midshipmen to try and find some offensive balance in this game.

 While both teams are very similar offensively, there is a pretty large gap between each defensive unit in this game.
 Both defenses are helped by offenses that run the football and chew up clock, but it is Army that has the stronger defense.

-Navy is giving up more than 33 points per game, and its secondary has been a mess at times.
+Navy is giving up 30 points per game, and its secondary has been a mess at times.
 The Midshipmen won’t have to worry about that much in this game, but there are still some question marks on that side of the football.

 Importance of Army/Navy Game History